 Application process for Zambia jobs

 Nowadays, more and more companies will ask you to email your CV and application documentation.
-However, some organisations, especially Government organisations will still ask you to deliver a printed or handwritten application.
+However, some organizations, especially Government organizations will still ask you to deliver a printed or handwritten application.

 Communications from the employing organisation

-Because organisations usually get a high number of applicants they are unlikely to communicate with you or provide any feedback, except to invite you for an interview if you are successful.
+Because organizations usually get a high number of applicants they are unlikely to communicate with you or provide any feedback, except to invite you for an interview if you are successful.